Chiraz32/Chiraz32/README.md

 - **LinkedIn:** [Chiraz DOSS](https://www.linkedin.com/in/chiraz-doss)
 - **Email:** doss.chiraz13@gmail.com

----

-### Thanks for stopping by!
-Feel free to reach out – let's create something awesome together!
+## Thanks for stopping by!
+It was nice meeting you!
+Have a great day! 👋